 People read differently online than when they read print materials.
-For online reading, we encourage authors to adopt a reader-friendly, accessible style including:
+For online reading, we encourage authors to adopt a reader-friendly, accessible style:

-- Subheadings to break-up otherwise dense blocks of text
+- Use subheadings to break-up otherwise dense blocks of text

-- Bullet points for lists and key points
+- Include bullet points for lists and key points

 Graphs & Tables

-- Tables created using Microsoft Word will be accepted as embedded in the word text
+- Tables using Microsoft Word will be accepted as embedded in the word text

 - A minimum resolution of 72dpi

-- Images should be included in the text and and uploaded in a separate document as .jpg.
+- Should be included in the text and and uploaded in a separate document as .jpg

 - Insert number and title of image into the text